When your parent won't admit anything is wrong

 When Safety Demands Action

 There's a point where you can't just wait for someone to come around.
 If your parent is doing something that puts them in serious danger, you have to act, even without their agreement.
 This is painful.
 This is when you might have to involve a doctor or a social worker or, in extreme cases, legal authorities.
-But it happens.

 Even then, you don't have to do it in a mean-spirited way.
 You can involve a doctor and frame it as "I want someone with expertise to help us think through this."
 You can call Adult Protective Services and frame it as asking for help and guidance, not punishment.
 You can have a conversation about difficult things while still respecting your parent as much as possible.

-But the bottom line is that safety comes before emotional comfort, yours or theirs.
+But safety comes before emotional comfort, yours or theirs.
 If waiting for your parent to accept what's happening means letting them get seriously hurt, you have to act.
 That action might look like moving them from living alone to an assisted living situation.
 It might look like getting legal authority to manage their healthcare decisions.
 It might look like taking away car keys.
 None of that feels good.
 None of it is something you want to do to someone you love.
 But sometimes it's what's necessary.

 When you do act, your parent will probably be angry.
 They probably won't think you're doing the right thing.
 They might see it as a betrayal.
 That's real, and it's part of the cost.
-But you know that keeping them safe matters more than maintaining the illusion that everything is fine.
+But keeping them safe matters more than maintaining the illusion that everything is fine.
 That's hard wisdom, but it's true.